S3-working-group/s3-practical-guide/S3-practical-guide.md

 **A simple protocol for learning, skill sharing, and building connections, with respect for people's agency.**

 Ask someone, "_would you be willing to help me with ..._?"
-The person asked answers with a simple "_yes_" or "_no_".
+The person asked accepts or declines with a simple "_yes_" or "_no_".

 -   if the request is declined, the person asking accepts the answer without negotiation or inquiry
 -   if the request is unclear, inquire for more information